 The impact of cost heterogeneity in optimal dispatching

-We start by assuming that the firm knows the magnitude of the penalties associated to not satisfying the request on time and analyze how different distributions of those penalties affect the performance of the solutions.
+We start by assuming that the firm knows the magnitude of the penalties associated to not satisfying the request on time and we analyze how different distributions of those penalties affect the performance of the solutions.
 For example, the firm might have negotiated individually with each customer and determine a penalty that closely matches customer costs.
 Here we are interested in evaluating whether the mean magnitude and the variability of those costs affect optimal solutions.
-We build our scenarios based on a log-normal distribution that log(pi) is normally distributed.
-Normal distribution is not a frequent choice to characterize randomness (Steward and Goldenm 1982, Abdelaziz, Aouni, and El Fayedh, 2007), but also is easy to interpret.
+We build our scenarios based on a log-normal distribution on the penalties pi, assuming that log(pi) is normally distributed.
+The Normal distribution is not only a frequent choice to characterize randomness (Steward and Goldenm 1982, Abdelaziz, Aouni, and El Fayedh, 2007), but also is easy to interpret.
 The logarithm is justified because by definition delay penalties are positive.
-Thus, a given scenario is determined by a pair (,) corresponding to the mean and variance of the underlying normal distribution.
+Thus, a given scenario is determined by a pair (m,s) corresponding to the mean and variance of the underlying normal distribution.
 To build the associated instance of the dispatching problem, we sample the values of pi according to that normal distribution.
 To guarantee that changes of the optimal solutions are only explained by variations in mean and variance of the penalty cost, in our sampling procedure we keep the ordering in costs.
 This is, if the penalty of a customer a is larger than the penalty of a customer b in one instance, these relationships will hold for all scenarios.
-In the numerical evaluations we consider a total of twenty-one scenarios generated from three values for the mean μ and seven values for the variance σ2 of each value of μ.
-Initially the values of means were selected to represent that the average penalty of the customers moves around the cost of receiving the service approximately ten hours outside the time window associated with each requirement.
-In this way μ -value was determined using the delay cost per hour contemplated in the routing model. .
-The values of the variances were also selected to represent a wide spectrum of values ranging from almost no variation up to scenarios where the difference between the minimum and the maximum penalty becomes more than 25 times.
-In these twenty-one scenarios we consider that the penalty is independent of the complexity of the repair tasks.
+In the numerical evaluations we consider a total of twenty-one scenarios generated from three values for the mean m and seven values for the variance s of each value of m.
+The values of the means were selected in order to represent the average penalty moves around the cost of receiving the service approximately ten hours outside the time window associated with each requirement.
+In this way μ -value was determined using the delay cost per hour contemplated in the routing model.
+That base scenario is designed to capture the average penalty cost currently faced by the company.
+To evaluate how different values of m affect the performance of the system, we also considered lower and higher values for m..
+The values of the variances were also selected to represent a wide spectrum of values ranging from almost no variation to scenarios where the maximum penalty is twenty five times the minimum.
+In these twenty-one scenarios we consider that the penalties are independent of the complexity of the repair tasks.
+In reality, we consider plausible they might be positively correlated and therefore we also explore another set of twenty one scenarios where longer task are associated to larger penalties.
+While different degrees of correlation can be explores, for simplicity we only consider the case with a perfect ordering.
+In this case, penalties are ordered according to the length of the repair task.
+Figure 1 shows example of the distribution of penalties for relatively small and relatively large values of the variance s.
+Figure 2 illustrate the correlations between service time and delay penalties for the cases of no correlation and perfect ordering.